 Faculty & Staff

 DPHS is led by multidisciplinary faculty and staff who strive to be agents of change to advance equality and justice in healthcare for all individuals.
-Please note facutly are listed based on their primary area of teaching responsibility.
+Please note faculty are listed based on their primary area of teaching responsibility.

 - Contact for Kristin Bogue, MSEd, CHES